 As with all long-term investments, the best time to implement a prescriptive maintenance system was two years ago.
 The next best time is today.
 We can be sure that with the mining, automotive, aerospace, oil and gas, and chemical industries already investing in the benefits of the technology, the costs will reduce, and the operational imperative will increase.

 If your business is in an industry where single-digit margin improvements can make the difference between being competitive or non-competitive, prescriptive maintenance should be on your planning horizon.

 Prescriptive maintenance is not for everyone.
 It is expensive and only works if you have enough data to feed into your prescriptive data models.
 If your maintenance team still relies on pen and paper, and hasn’t undergone a full digital transformation, your facility is just not ready for this transition.

-The journey starts by implementing a CMMS solution and expanding your preventive maintenance capabilities.
+The journey starts by utilizing smart maintenance, implementing a CMMS solution, and expanding your preventive maintenance capabilities.
 You build upon that by installing a few condition monitoring sensors on problematic assets.
 Then you add a few more sensors.
 After some time, you will have enough historical data to bring in a data scientist to develop predictive models.

 Only at this point are you ready to start seriously thinking about prescriptive maintenance.

 As you can see, it all starts by implementing a modern, powerful, cloud-based CMMS solution.
 Kick off your journey today by requesting a demo or starting a free trial of Limble CMMS.